NLP is an acronym for:

 If you have booked a two-session smoking cessation programme and attended one session, there is no refund for the second session.
 You will, however, have that session as a 50-minute session ‘credit’, which you can use for a future session, or gift to a friend to use in your place.

 If you have paid for a package of sessions and in so doing received a discount for a block of sessions, cancelling will mean you are no longer entitled to the discount rate.
-Any sessions attended will revert to the regular session fee of £100 an hour/ 50 minutes.
+Any sessions attended will revert to the regular session fee of £250.
 A refund will be based on that rate.

 No client financial information, including credit or debit card details, is stored by Deep Dive Therapy.
 We retain client email addresses for the purposes of communicating regarding a client’s sessions or for marketing purposes.
 We do not share your information with any third party or partner.
 As a therapist, I make brief notes, for myself, to summarise sessions.
 These notes are kept locked and secure.
 Only I have access to them.
 Notes are destroyed when no longer needed.
 Notes are stored for seven years due to United Kingdom legal requirements.